SystemFw/blog/content/staging/paxos-failures.md

 We do assume that eventually messages will arrive and be processed, or the algorithm cannot progress, but we won't be able to rely on this information for correctness since we don't know when that will happen.
-(In technical jargon: we are relying on partial synchrony for liveness, but we provide safety under asynchrony).
+(In formal terminology: we are relying on partial synchrony for liveness, but we provide safety under asynchrony).

 Processes are allowed to restart and keep participating in the